 The chemicals that are present in firefighting foam are hazardous at any level of exposure.
 However, cancer is most likely to develop in individuals who worked as firefighters, military personnel, airport personnel, or in the oil and gas industry for the course of their careers.
 For these individuals, regular exposure occurred for many years.

 PFAS are known as “forever chemicals” as the toxins are stored in the body for many years.
 With repeated exposure, these toxins build up to a level that can result in not only cancer development, but also issues with the thyroid, hormones, and immune system.

-While most people have trace amounts of the toxin in their systems due to rampant ground and water contamination and the use of PFAS in many common household products, firefighters who have been exposed to PFAS in firefighting foam were found in a study to have a level of PFAS stored in their bodily organs that is roughly three times higher than that of the general population.
+However, firefighters who have been exposed to PFAS in firefighting foam were found in a study to have a level of PFAS stored in their bodily organs that is roughly three times higher than that of the general population.
 This doesn’t necessarily mean they are three times more likely to be diagnosed with cancer, but it does mean that there is an elevated risk of that outcome.

 Many cases involve the diagnosis of kidney, bladder, or testicular cancer.

 However, there are other cancers associated with AFFF exposure as well, including:

 - Liver cancer

 Other types of cancer are associated, as well as other health conditions.
 Inform your doctors of your AFFF exposure so that they can be particularly observant of signs and symptoms of PFAS-related conditions that could result from that exposure.